Iraqi protesters storm parliament in Baghdad, set up sit-in | Politics

 At first, the alliance called for “peaceful” counter-protests to defend the state, raising fears of possible street clashes and inter-ethnic violence.

-Later, Hadi al-Amiri, an alliance leader, issued a statement inviting our ''dear brother'' al-Sadr to “a serious dialogue” to find a way out of the impasse.
-Al-Maliki also issued a statement, saying the day's tumultuous events had prompted him to call for dialogue with al-Sadr.
+Later, Hadi al-Amiri, also an alliance leader, issued a statement inviting our ''dear brother'' al-Sadr to “a serious dialogue” to find a way out of the impasse.
+Al-Maliki appeared to pivot also and issued a statement saying the day's tumultuous events had prompted him to call for dialogue with al-Sadr.

 Al-Maliki is al-Sadr's chief rival and both men are powerful in their own right.